All Episodes

 It is.

-It's unfortunate, but we lost five officers, and that should have set the stage to say that everyone, no matter where you are, no matter where you live at, that everyone should make sure that they are upholding and protecting their law enforcement officers.
+It's unfortunate, but we lost five officers, and that should have set the stage to say that everyone, no matter where you are, no matter where you live at, that everyone should make sure that they are upholding and protecting their law enforcement officers because those guys are going to be the ones running toward the carnage while everything else is, while everyone else is running away from it.

-That was that was the one of the worst times of my life in dealing with that.
+What I remember that night, because that was the worst, that was one of the worst times of my life and dealing with that.

-But I can tell you that the only solace that I found was knowing that the last thing that that government, that that coward, that terrorist, the last thing he saw was that robot rolling up on him with that bomb on him, blowing him to pieces.
+But I can tell you that the only solace that I found was knowing that the last thing that that government, that coward, that terrorist, the last thing he saw was that robot rolling up on him with that bomb on him, blowing him to pieces.

-That was our only solace I saw.
+That was the only solace I saw.

 This is what they do every day.